IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 301

 Description
-: DECT-2020 New Radio (NR) MAC layer specified in https://www.etsi.org/committee/1394-dect ETSI TS 103 636-4.
-The Physical Header Field is always encoded using 80 bits (10 bytes).
+: DECT-2020 New Radio (NR) MAC layer; the Physical Header Field is always encoded using 80 bits (10 bytes).
 Broadcast transmissions using 40 bits (5 bytes) is padded with 40 zero bits (5 bytes).
 When padding is used the Receiver Identity value 0x0000 (reserved address) is used to detect broadcast transmissions

+Reference
+: {{ETSI-TS-103-636-4}}
 {: spacing="compact"}